gateio/gateapi-nodejs/docs/FuturesApi.md

 const contract = "BTC_USDT"; // string | Futures contract
 const opts = {
   'from': 1546905600, // number | Start time of candlesticks, formatted in Unix timestamp in seconds.
 Default to`to - 100 * interval` if not specified
-  'to': 1546935600, // number | End time of candlesticks, formatted in Unix timestamp in seconds.
-Default to current time 'limit': 100, // number | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
+  'to': 1546935600, // number | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second
+  'limit': 100, // number | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected.
   'interval': '5m' // string | Interval time between data points.
 Note that `1w` means natual week(Mon-Sun), while `7d` means every 7d since unix 0.
 Note that 30d means 1 natual month, not 30 days
 };